 Public concern is, however, complicated.
-For example, it is striking that areas with large immigrant populations tended to vote Remain while areas with few immigrants tended to vote Leave.
-It is true that areas that had seen a rapid change over the last decade voted to Leave, but these were few and far between relative to the overall population.
+For example, it is striking that areas with large immigrant populations tended to vote Remain, while areas with few immigrants tended to vote Leave.
+It is true that areas that had seen a rapid change over the last decade voted to Leave, but these were few and far between, relative to the overall population.

-Our starting point has three components.
+Open Britain’s starting point has three components.

 Third, the UK should seek to ‘mend not end’ the system of free movement, calling for an EU-wide examination of free movement and looking at a range of reform options to mitigate negative economic outcomes if they arise.